tom-and-the-toothfairies/pathways/panacea/README.md

 Api Endpoints
 -------------

-All API endpoints require the *Authorization* header to contain a valid token.
+All API endpoints require a valid *authorization token* to be provided.
+The *token* can be sent in the *Authorization* header or as the *authorization_token* query parameter.

 Tokens can be generated using: `Panacea.AccessToken.generate()`

 ### `/api/pml`